-You are required to conduct body are procedures in an approved and inspected facility, comply with Rules and Regulations Governing Body Art in the State of Colorado, and pay a yearly inspection fee.
+You are required to conduct body are procedures in an approved and inspected facility, comply with Code of Colorado Regulations, and pay a yearly inspection fee.
 However, a license is not required.
+Code of Colorado Regulations

 - How do I open a Body Art facility in the San Luis Valley?

 You must have an opening inspection performed by an Environmental Health Technician, before opening.
-Correct any violations of the Rules and Regulations Governing Body Art in the State of Colorado, and pay the yearly inspection fee.
+Correct any violations of the Code of Colorado Regulations, and pay the yearly inspection fee.
 Once violations are corrected and the inspection fee is paid, the San Luis Valley Public Health Department will approve your ship to operate.
-Contact Lynnea Rappold, Regional Environmental Health Technician at 719-589-6639 for an opening inspection.
+Contact Gary Bruder, Regional Environmental Health Program at 719-587-5206 for an opening inspection.

 - Can I do Body Art from my home?

-Section 5-516 of the Colorado Body Art Regulations requires that all body art establishments shall be completely separated from areas used for human habitation.
+Section 5-516 of the Colorado Regulations requires that all body art establishments shall be completely separated from areas used for human habitation.